willfindlay/honors-thesis/thesis/thesis.md

 the kernel itself.
 Their primary detriment is a lack of safety guarantees with respect to the modules themselves.
 No matter how vetted or credible a piece of software might be, running it natively in the kernel always comports with an inherent level of risk; buggy code might cause system failure, loss of data, or other unintended and potentially catastrophic consequences.
+Additionally, such kernel-module-based solutions are highly reliant on specific versions of the Linux kernel;
+changes to Linux's API may cause them to break, which in turn requires updates; these updates then increase the risk of introducing bugs into the codebase, which may in turn lead to the aforementioned consequences of code failure in kernelspace.

 Custom tracing solutions through kernel modules carry essentially the same risks.
 No sane manager would consent to running untrusted, unvetted code natively in the kernel